-Note i - The Chief Executive is the Head of the Paid Service
+Note i - The Chief Executive is the Head of the Paid Service.
+Gillian Norton opted to work reduced hours from 2 November 2015.

-Note ii - On 1st July 2012, Nick Whitfield was appointed as a joint Director with the Royal Borough of Kingston upon Thames.
-The above figures show the full cost of this post but the Council has been reimbursed for 50% of this.
+Note ii - Nick Whitfield is a joint Director with the RB Kingston upon Thames.
+The above figures show the full cost of his post for the year but the Council has been reimbursed for 50% of the cost.